stackrox/collector/docs/troubleshooting.md

 They can be configured using
 [environment variables](references.md#environment-variables)(`ROX_COLLECTOR_CONNECTION_STATS*`).

-Each metric is declined for both ingoing/outgoing direction, and private/public peer location.
+Each metric keeps track of both incoming/outgoing direction, and private/public peer location.
 Corresponding labels are added to the reported values.

 #### Total number of known connections